zeleps/BootloaderZ/README.md

 # Building and uploading

 Use an ST-Link compatible device, properly connected to your board and the PC.
 Use PlatformIO's upload command to install.
-Resetting the board with BOOT0 pin set to 3.3V should also work, but this depends on your board and MCU (I will provide some details on this procedure later).
+Resetting the board with BOOT0 pin set to 3.3V should also work, but this depends on your board and MCU (check the [wiki](https://github.com/zeleps/BootloaderZ/wiki) for more info on the subject).

 # Using